 Some dementia risk factors are difficult or impossible to change.
-However, the good news is that some risk factors can be changed.
+However, the good news is, some risk factors can be changed.
 By following healthy lifestyle habits, you can reduce your chances of cognitive decline and dementia as you get older.

 - Dementia is a general term used to describe a decline in mental functioning to the point that it impairs your ability to carry out daily tasks.